Towards Long-time Geometrization: Stability of the Double-Cusp Spacetimes Under T2-Symmetry: Proof of the stability of compactly supported polarized perturbations

 In this section, we shall address smooth compactly supported perturbations with $q=0$, namely, a smooth solution $(R, W)$ to the \cref{eq:sysR,eq:sysW}, with $q=0$, whose initial data differs from that of the background only on a compact set.
+The goal is proving \Cref{cor:polarized_compact_sup}.
 Many of the computations in this section will be used again for the non-polarized case.

-We will also assume $m_0(0)<2R_0/3$ to ensure $R>0$ for $t\geq 0$.
 Throughout the work, depending on the kind of computations, we will use $\partial_x f$ or $f_x$.
 Also $\partial^{\alpha}f$ with $\alpha$ a multi-index.
 We say that a function $f(t,x)$ is \textit{of locally x-compact support} if for any interval $[T_1,T_2]$ there is a compact subset $K\subset \R$ such that $f(t,x) = 0$ if $t\in [T_1,T_2]$ and $x \notin K$.
 Recall the notation $m_k$.
-We summarize some elementary properties in the following lemma. \begin{proposition} If $(R,W)$ is a smooth solution whose initial data differs only on a compact set from that of the background solution, and such that $m_0(0)<\frac{2}{3}R_0$, then the solution is defined for every $t\geq 0$, $R>0$ for $t\geq 0$, and $(R-R_b, W-W_b)$ is of locally x-compact support. \end{proposition} \begin{proof} $R$ is clearly defined for every $t$.
+The following basic proposition will be used later. \begin{proposition} If $R$ is a $C^2$ solution such that $m_0(0)<\frac{2}{3}R_0$, then the solution is defined for every $t\geq 0$, and $R>0$ for $t\geq 0$.
+Furthermore, if $(R,W)$ is a smooth solution whose initial data differs only on a compact set from that of the background solution, then $(R-R_b, W-W_b)$ is of locally x-compact support. \end{proposition} \begin{proof} $R$ is clearly defined for every $t$.
 The use of D'Alembert's formula gives $R \geq R_b - m_0(0)(t+1), t \geq 0$.
 With this, it can be seen that both claims about $R$ are true.
 Fixed $R$, the equation for $W$ is linear, and then is defined for all time $t \geq 0$.
 For the last assertion about $W$, use a finite speed propagation argument. \end{proof}